Cetacean517/Knowledge-Base/Java/04_JavaAdvance/Java Advance.md

 > Multi-threading is closer than multi-processing.

-- a process can have several threads working at the same time.
+- A process can have several threads working at the same time.

+- A thread makes use (利用) of the CPU core inside a computer.

 - Each thread has its **own stack** and **own local variables**.